3ntr0py-matvey/plasma-private.systray-config/README.md

-# Deactivates KDE's system sounds #
+# Enable sdwdate-gui systray in KDE plasma 5 by default #

 This package only takes effect for newly created user accounts.
 Not for existing user accounts.
 This package is most useful to help Linux distribution